dgerabagi/data-curation-environment/prompt.md

 # Artifact A60: DCE - Phase 2 - Cycle 0 Onboarding Experience
 # Date Created: C139
 # Author: AI Model & Curator
-# Updated on: C179 (Refine artifact generation instructions)
+# Updated on: C187 (Rename README.md to DCE_README.md)

 ## 1. Vision & Goal

 The Parallel Co-Pilot Panel (PCPP) is a powerful tool, but its effectiveness relies on a structured set of planning and documentation artifacts.
 For a new user, bootstrapping this structure is a major hurdle.

 The goal of the "Cycle 0" onboarding experience is to automate this bootstrapping process.
 The extension will capture the user's high-level project scope and generate a prompt that instructs an AI to create a starter pack of essential **planning and documentation artifacts**.
-As part of this process, it will also create a `README.md` file within the `src/Artifacts` directory that explains the artifact-driven workflow itself, providing meta-context to both the user and the AI.
+As part of this process, it will also create a `DCE_README.md` file within the `src/Artifacts` directory that explains the artifact-driven workflow itself, providing meta-context to both the user and the AI.

 ## 2. User Flow